-NHS Employers works closely with NHS England and NHS Improvement, and employers to ensure that the metrics and the associated guidance are clear and comprehensive and that trusts understand their duties under the WRES.
+NHS Employers works closely with NHS England and employers to ensure that the WRES metrics and the associated guidance are clear and comprehensive and that trusts understand their duties under the WRES.

-The WRES 2020 Data Analysis Report for NHS Trusts published in February 2021, highlights the experience of black and minority ethnic (BME) people working in the NHS.
+The WRES 2022 Data Analysis Report for NHS trusts published in February 2023, highlights the experience of black and minority ethnic (BME) people working in the NHS.
 It provides an overview of the data on all nine WRES indicators and where possible, comparison against data from previous years.

 If you have any queries, or require any clarification please contact the WRES team at england.WRES@nhs.net

 The BME Leadership Network was set up by the NHS Confederation in March 2019.
 The network exists to strengthen the voice of black and minority ethnic (BME) leaders in England and to support health and care organisations to meet the needs of all communities.
 It meets quarterly and seeks to:

 - improve understanding of equality, diversity and inclusion and publish the benefits to help deliver better care for all

 - improve and sustain the number of BME leaders working in the NHS

 - profile the diverse range of BME leaders delivering solutions across the health and care system.

 The network is open to both NHS BME leaders and allies.
 Learn more about the BME Leadership Network and how to join.